An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Experiments and Applications

 \subsection{Resolution}

-We test the applications by optimizing~\eqref{eq:bulk-obj},~\eqref{eq:shear-obj}, and~\eqref{eq:poisson-relx} with three different resolutions $64\times 64 \times 64$, $128\times 128 \times 128$, $256\times 256 \times 256$ in Fig.~\ref{fig:diff_reso}.
+We test the applications by optimizing \tb{bulk modulus~\eqref{eq:bulk-obj}, shear modulus~\eqref{eq:shear-obj}, and negative Poisson's ratio~\eqref{eq:poisson-relx}} with three different resolutions $64\times 64 \times 64$, $128\times 128 \times 128$, $256\times 256 \times 256$ in Fig.~\ref{fig:diff_reso}.
 The increase in computational resolution provided by GPU implementation leads to design improvement.
-The respective bulk moduli of the optimized results with different resolutions are $84416$, $93446$, and $94738$.
-The shear moduli of the three structures are $57526$, $58650$ and $59013$, respectively.
+The respective bulk moduli of the optimized results with different resolutions are \tb{$0.1111$, $0.1124$, and $0.1127$}.
+The shear moduli of the three structures are \tb{$0.0653$, $0.0721$, and $0.0741$}, respectively.
 With the increase in resolution, the results show a clear improvement in values and details.
-A similar conclusion can be obtained for the negative Poisson's ratio microstructures in Fig.~\ref{fig:diff_reso}(c).
+A similar conclusion can be obtained for the negative Poisson's ratio microstructures in Fig.~\ref{fig:diff_reso}~(c).

 To further validate the effect of resolution on structural properties, we run our optimization on bulk modulus 100 times with different initializations for each resolution, count the resulting bulk modulus, and show the statistics in Fig.~\ref{fig:bulk_reso}.
-The results show that most of the bulk modulus concentrates near the high value when the resolution is high.
-However, there are also more outliers as the resolution becomes higher.
-The reason is that more local minimums exist in the higher-resolution problem.
+The results show that most of the bulk modulus concentrates near the high value when the resolution is high. \tb{There are also more outliers as the resolution becomes lower.
+The lower the resolution, the more likely it is to approach the trivial solution.}